tus/tus.io/_content/faq.md

 ## How can I deal with bad HTTP proxies?

 If you are dealing with HTTP proxies that strip/modify HTTP headers or can't handle `PATCH` requests properly, you should consider using HTTPS.
-This will make it impossible for proxies to modify your requests and use the `X-HTTP-Method-Override` header which allows you to use `POST` requests.
+This will make it impossible for proxies to modify your requests and lets you use the `X-HTTP-Method-Override` header, which allows you to take advantage of `POST` requests.

 If that is not an option for you, please reach out to us.
 We are open to defining a compatibility protocol extension.